-Florens had been a quiet, timed version of her self at the time of her own displacement.
+Florens had been a quiet, timid version of her self at the time of her own displacement.
 Before destruction.
 Before sin.
 Before men.
-She was the opposite of incorrigible Sorrow.
+Lina had hovered over Patrician, competing with Mistress for the little girl's affection, but this one, coming on the heels of Patrician's death could be, would be, her own.
+And she would be the opposite of incorrigible Sorrow.
 Already Florens could read, write.
 Already she did not have to be told repeatedly how to complete a chore.
-Not only was she consistently trustworthy, she was deeply grateful for every shred of affection.
-Any pat on the head any smile of approval.
-They had lovely nights, lying together, when Florens listened in rigid delight to Lina's stories.
+Not only was she consistently trustworthy, she was deeply grateful for every shred of affection, any pat on the head any smile of approval.
+They had memorable nights, lying together, when Florens listened in rigid delight to Lina's stories.
 Stories of wicked men who chopped off the heads of devoted wives; of cardinals who carried the souls of good children to a place where time itself was a baby.
 Especially called for were stories of mothers fighting to save their children from wolves and natural disasters.
-Close to tears, Lina recalled a favorite and the whispered conversation that always followed it.
+Close to heartbreak, Lina recalled a favorite and the whispered conversation that always followed it.

 One day, ran the story, an eagle laid her eggs in a nest far above and far beyond the snakes and paws that hunted them.
 Her eyes are midnight black and shiny as she watches over them.
 At the tremble of a leaf, the scent of any other life, her frown deepens, her head jerks and her feathers quietly lift.
 Her talons are sharpened on rock, her beak is like the scythe of a war god.
 She is fierce protecting her borning young.
 But one thing she can not defend against: the evil thoughts of man.
 One day a traveler climbs a mountain nearby.
 He stands at its summit admiring all he sees below him.
-The turquoise lake, the eternal hemlocks, the starlings sailing into clouds cut by rainbow.
+The turguoise lake, the eternal hemlocks, the starlings sailing into clouds cut by rainbow.
 The traveler laughs at the beauty saying, "This is perfect.
 This is mine."
-And the word swells, booming like thunder into valleys, over acres of primose and mallow.
+And the word swells, booming like thunder into valleys, over acres of primrose and mallow.
+Creatures come out of caves wondering what it means.
+Mine.
+Mine.
+Mine.
+The shells of the eagle's eggs quiver and one even cracks.
+The eagle swivels her head to find the source of the strange, meaningless thunder, the incomprehensible sound.
+Spotting the traveler, she swoops down to claw away his laugh and his unnatural sound.
+But the traveler, under attack, raises his stick and strikes her wing with all his strength.
+Screaming she falls and falls.
+Over the turquoise lake, beyond the eternal hemlocks, down through the clouds cut by rainbow.
+Screaming, screaming she is carried away by wind instead of wing.